LordFitoi/GramaticalSimilarityFilter/README.md

 > *Note: The parameter that will define whether or not a word passes the filter is bias.*

+# Update: GramaticalSimilarityFilter v2
+This is an special version of the algorithm, this version solve the performance of the last version, changing it from O(n^2) to O(n).
+Likewise, it simplifies the code, giving a performance similar to the previous version without having to use the evaluation functions already mentioned.

 # How to use
 By default the filter brings a list of banned words as an example, it also brings a dataset which is used to calibrate the algorithm to our needs.